merenlab/merenlab.org/data/micr-obs-future/index.md

 In this study, we
--  integrate metagenomics metadata and data from observatories (Hawaii Ocean Time Series and Bermuda Atlantic Time-series Study), sampling expeditions (Bio-GO-SHIP, bioGEOTRACES, Malaspina, and Tara Oceans), and citizen science initiatives (Ocean Sampling Day)
+-  integrate metagenomics metadata and data from observatories (Hawaii Ocean Time-Series and Bermuda Atlantic Time-series Study), sampling expeditions (Bio-GO-SHIP, bioGEOTRACES, Malaspina, and Tara Oceans), and citizen science initiatives (Ocean Sampling Day)
 -  generate an anvi'o contigs database describing 51 SAR11 isolate genomes (reference genomes)
 -  recruite reads from the above listed projects' metagenomes to the SAR11 reference genomes, and profile the recruitment results
 -  investigate the patterns in genes across metagenomes recruited to the individual SAR11 reference genomes